RelativityMC/C2ME-fabric/README.md

 Concurrent chunk management engine, it's about making the game better threaded and more scalable in regard to world gen and chunk io performance.

 ## So what is C2ME not?
-C2ME is not production ready and still pretty experimental.
+**C2ME is currently in alpha stage and pretty experimental.**
+Although it is usable in most cases and tested during build time, it doesn't mean that it is fully stable for a production server.
 So backup your worlds and practice good game modding skills.

 ## Branch development status
 | Branch | Status |